libbyshoop/csinparallel/modules/IntroWMR/source/WmrActivities/WmrActivities.rst

 #.
 Find the average rating that each user gives to movies.

 #.
 Find the number of movies given each of the five ratings.

+#.
+Find the average rating per year

+#.
+Find the average rating in July of each year

 Flight Data
 ------------